 The name of the procedure that should be added can be a fully qualified GDS procedure name ending with .mutate.
-The ending .mutate may be omitted and one may also use shorthand forms such as node2vec instead of gds.beta.node2vec.mutate.
+The ending .mutate may be omitted and one may also use shorthand forms such as beta.node2vec instead of gds.beta.node2vec.mutate.
+But please note that tier qualification (in this case beta) must still be given as part of the name.